Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Enhanced Accuracy**

-    Being within 5 feet of an enemy and attacking at Long Range doesn’t impose :d20-disadv: **Disdvantage** on your ranged Attack Rolls with Weapons.
+    Being within 5 feet of an enemy and attacking at Long Range doesn’t impose :d20-disadv: **Disdvantage** on your ranged :d20-attack: **Attack Rolls** with Weapons.

 ### Shield Master